rbarnitz/grp-redux-pizza-parlor/README.md

 ### ORDER - SELECT PIZZA

-When visiting [http://localhost:5173/](http://localhost:5173/) display all of the pizzas on the screen.
+- [ x ] When visiting [http://localhost:5173/](http://localhost:5173/) display all of the pizzas on the screen.
 Allow users to add or remove each pizza they would like to order. **For base mode, only allow the user to have one of each pizza in their cart.** Show the total cost of items in the cart in the top right of this page.

 This page should have a next button that brings the user to the **enter order details page**.